deltaquebec/dquigley.dev/research.md

 | **output** | softmax | softmax after $\mathbb{C} \to \mathbb{R}$ | Born rule $\vert\langle\phi\vert\psi\rangle\vert^2$ |
 | **gradient** | $\partial / \partial x$ | Wirtinger $\partial_z,\,\partial_{\bar z}$ | *evolution:* unitary $U\vert\psi\rangle$ |

+**Table: Comparison and contrasting of features across real space, complex space, and quantum Hilbert space.**

 My contribution is the mathematical work: Wirtinger gradients for each re-derived component; information-flow audits tracking where phase enters and exits the computation; identification of the singularities the complex extensions introduce; architectural recommendations grounded in the derivations rather than in empirical search.
 The broader frame is three substrates ( real, complex, quantum) sharing the functional role of a neural representation, but differing in object type, degrees of freedom, inner product, and what counts as an observable output.
 They differ in which mechanisms can coherently exist at all.

 ### Geometry and topology of semantic space